rangeva/USPoliticsNewsSentiment/README.md

 5. Edit the text :
     If you need to edit static data in the project, I have added a config.json file inside the src for that purpose.
 You can edit the data in it.

-6. Config.js file :
-  If there's ever a need to change the base URL in the project, it can be done in the config.js file
-    REACT_APP_BASE_URL =https://api.webz.io

 Once the server is running, open your web browser and go to http://localhost:3000